 4. Build an emotional connect

-Humans are a sucker for emotion; if you can get them excited, happy, sad, or even angry, they will hear you out; so try to build a connection and evoke an emotional response wherever you can.
-While this is not always recommended, being a little personable doesn’t really do hard.
-But remember, don’t try too hard.
+Humans are a sucker for emotion; if you can get them excited, happy, sad, or even angry, they will hear you out; so try to build a connection and evoke an emotional response as often.
+But remember, don’t try too hard, else it won’t come across as genuine.

 6. Make choosing posts and writing titles an art